How to switch energy supplier when in debt

 Man looking at bill

-Yes, you can switch energy supplier if you're in debt and have a credit meter if either of the following conditions apply to you:
+Yes, you can switch energy supplier if you're in debt and have a credit meter as long as you haven't been in debt for more than 28 days.

 If your switch is rejected, you need to pay off the outstanding amount you owe before attempting to switch again.